CHANDANKUMARNS07/Physical_Design_2024/README.md

 The RISC-V processor was designed and created by the TL-Verilog language in the Maketchip IDE.
 Now, we need a way to compile and transform it to the Verilog language for FPGA implementation.
 The sandpiper-saas compiler was used to do the job.
 The pre-synthesis simulation was carried out using the GTKWave simulkator.<br/>

 Make changes in the tlv code whereever required.
-Such as including the top module, making corrections in case inequalities, removing x in the inputs and giving the full inputs to perform the simulation without any error and also we can comment the cpuviz memory line.<br/>
+Such as including the top module from shivani shah's github, making corrections in case inequalities, removing x in the inputs and giving the full inputs to perform the simulation without any error and also we can comment the cpuviz memory line.<br/>

 ### Steps to be followed are as shown as below :-
 Step 1:<br/>